moskytw/luthadel.vim/README.md

 ## Features

 1. A clear color scheme using limited colors
-2. A comfortable feeling by gradually colors
+2. A comfortable feeling by gradual colors
 3. An easy-to-read color for comments – they are part of a program!

 Use it with [Ubuntu Mono](http://font.ubuntu.com/) and